 Read more on Wikipedia about the fight: Joe Louis vs. Max Schmeling

-Outside the Ring - Synopsis of Act 1 © 2019 Christine Steyer & Paul Geiger
+Outside the Ring - Synopsis of Act 1 © 2018 Christine Steyer

 Pre-overture: 1954, Chicago, South Side.
 Curtain down.
 Spotlight comes up on a man in silhouette as he walks across the stage.
 He approaches a doorway.
 After a pause, he rings the doorbell.
 The sound of the bell turns into that of the ringside bell beginning the Overture.